ubc-library-rc/intro-AGOL/content/story-map.md

 *7*{: .circle .circle-blue} Add text above the map by clicking on the plus sign and selecting **Text**.
 Copy and paste the text in the paragraphs below.
 Note that the numbers will have changed by the time you are doing this exercise.

 *The SARS-CoV-2 virus, more commonly known as COVID-19, originated in Wuhan, China in December 2019.
-Fourteen months later, there are a documented 109,887,743 cases around the world and 2,429,689 deaths.
-More than 61,867,144 people have recovered*
+Nearly two years later, there are a documented 258,249,487 cases around the world and 5,159,012 deaths.
+There have been 7,423,757,252 vaccine doses administered.*

 *The most recent COVID-19 statistics are tracked in an Esri Dashboard hosted by John Hopkins University.*